Flight of Fury

-Flight of Fury is a 2007 American action thriller film directed by Michael Keusch, and starring Steven Seagal, who also co-wrote the screenplay with Joe Halpin.
-The film co-stars Steve Toussaint, Angus MacInnes and Mark Bazeley.
+Flight of Fury is a 2007 American action film directed by Michael Keusch, and produced by Pierre Spengler.
+The film stars Steven Seagal, who also co-wrote the screenplay with Joe Halpin, from a story by Halpin.
+The film co-stars Steve Toussaint, Angus MacInnes, and Mark Bazeley.
 The film was released direct-to-DVD in the United States on February 20, 2007.

 Plot

 Air Force pilot John Sands (Steven Seagal) has been wrongfully imprisoned in a military detention center where his memory is to be chemically wiped out.
-His superiors feel threatened by the knowledge he gained from his assignments to operations that were deemed too sensitive for regular intelligence services.
+His superiors feel threatened by the knowledge he gained from his assignments to operations deemed too sensitive for regular intelligence services.
+He escapes the detention facility.

 A top secret Air Force Stealth Bomber known as the X-77, capable of going anywhere undetected, is stolen by corrupt Air Force pilot Ratcher (Steve Toussaint).
-General Tom Barnes (Angus MacInnes), Sands' former commander, hears that Sands was arrested after taking down a group of men who were robbing a rest stop.
-It is revealed that Sands is Ratcher's trainer, Barnes sends Sands to northern Afghanistan with fellow pilot Rick Jannick (Mark Bazeley) to recover the X-77, by promising Sands that he will be a free man if he succeeds.
-Barnes has Admiral Frank Pendleton (Tim Woodward), who is on an aircraft carrier in the Gulf of Arabia, keep a team of pilots on standby just in case an air attack needs to be launched on the compound where the X-77 has been hidden.
+General Tom Barnes (Angus MacInnes), Sands' former commander, hears that Sands was arrested after taking down a group of men robbing a rest stop.
+It is revealed that Sands was Ratcher's trainer.
+Barnes sends Sands to northern Afghanistan with fellow pilot Rick Jannick (Mark Bazeley) to recover the X-77, promising Sands that he will be a free man if he succeeds.
+Barnes has Admiral Frank Pendleton (Tim Woodward), who is on an aircraft carrier in the Gulf of Arabia, keep a team of pilots on standby just in case an air attack needs to be launched on the compound where the X-77 has been hidden; if it isn't recovered they will destroy it.

 Before Sands and Jannick arrive in Afghanistan, a Navy SEAL team that was planted there to meet them is killed by a group of men led by Eliana Reed (Katie Jones).
 Eliana kidnaps Jannick, and she takes him to her boss, Peter Stone (Vincenzo Nicoli), the man who paid Ratcher $100 million to steal the X-77.
 In a village close to Stone's compound, Sands meets up with his contacts Jessica and Rojar (Alki David).